Studio where we make the prints and books.

 PROTECTING YOUR PRINT AND FRAMING SUGGESTIONS

 Prints will provide more beauty and last longer if they are protected in a frame with a mat and glass or plastic glazing.
-Glass is the usual material for framing but plastic is as clear, and won’t hurt the artwork if the framed piece falls; glass could cut it up.
+Glass is the usual material for framing but plastic is as clear, and won’t hurt the artwork if the framed piece falls; glass cut it up.

 The inks we use are long-lasting, but if the art will be exposed to a lot of sun or bright light, it should be suitably protected from fading from ulta violet light (UV).
 This is done with UV blocking coatings on glass and plastic which are available from us or framers.
 Mats shouldn’t hurt the images if they are acid free or buffered.
-We use white mats ourselves.
+We use museum quality white mats ourselves.

 Simple wood or metal frames with non-toxic coatings are our usual choice, but we feel that the frame should match the style of your room.
-Some rooms are ultra modern, others are ornate and traditional.
+Some rooms are modern, others are ornate and traditional.
 Your frame should match the room decor while improving the appearance of the print.
 Please email us a picture of the print on your wall.
 We love to see our children (artwork, that is) out in the wild!

 Fine art transactions are part of our skill set as artists, and we try to make all aspects of getting our artwork a positive experience.